emberjs/rfcs/text/0000-remove-application-wrapper.md

 ```

 However, whatever the root is, the application adds another `<div>` wrapper
-that it's not required anymore.
-It's just a vestigial remainder of some implementation
+that is not required anymore.
+It's a vestigial remainder of some implementation
 detail of how views worked in Ember 1.x.
 Some sort of wisdom tooth of the original
 rendering system that serves no purpose today.

 Furthermore, much like a wisdom tooth, it can give us problems.
 In the past, this element
 was configurable using the `ApplicationView`, but when views were removed we lost that
 ability.
-Right now we are stuck with a wrapper element we can't remove and we also can't
+Right now we are stuck with a wrapper element we can't remove nor customize,
-customize, which is why some apps target the selector `body > .ember-view` to style this
+which is why some apps target the selector `body > .ember-view` to style this element.
-element.

 Similarly, in testing there is another `.ember-view` wrapper inside the
 `#ember-testing` container for no good reason.

 This RFC proposes to add a global flag to remove those wrapper elements,
 effectively making the `application.hbs` template have "Outer HTML" semantics, which aligns
-well with [the changes proposed recently](#278) for template-only components and the way glimmer
+well with [the changes recently proposed](#278) for template-only components,
-apps work.
+as well as the way Glimmer apps work.

 The same flag will also remove the unnecessary extra wrapper inside the testing
 container.